 Keeping things Delicious and Sustainable

-Nights we cook and dine in camp expect to see a wide variety of flavors, dishes, and cuisines.
+Nights that we cook and dine in camp expect to see a wide variety of flavors, dishes, and cuisines.
 When possible meals will be prepared with local, fresh ingredients.
 Just because our accommodations may be more primitive does not mean our meals need to be.

 If we have access to a store or market daily expect fresh food daily.
 If your backcountry tour limits shopping trips you'll be surprised at the efforts taken by your guides to continue our gourmet trend.